EndPointCorp/end-point-blog/2023/12/client-profile-j-g-title-company.md

 title: "Client Profile: J.G.
 Title Company"
 date: 2023-12-27
 author: Juan Pablo Ventoso
-description: Summary of our work with J.G.
-Title, a prominent service company specializing in automotive dealership titling and registration processes across the country.
+description: Read about our work with J.G.
+Title, a prominent service company specializing in automotive dealership titling and registration processes across the United States.
 featured:
+  endpoint: true
   image_url: /blog/2023/12/client-profile-j-g-title-company/j-g-title-company.webp
 github_issue_number: 2022
 tags:
 - dotnet
 - development
 - clients
+- case-study
+- saas
 ---

 ![The J.G.
 Title Company logo sits in the center of an image on a blue background with futuristic designs reminiscent of circuit boards.
 Text on either side of the logo reads "Nationwide titling", with text under reading "info@jgtitleco.com" and "https://jgtitleco.com"](/blog/2023/12/client-profile-j-g-title-company/j-g-title-company.webp)